Monday, December 27, 2010

 View of Copan Ruinas during our short hike to Los Sapos

-Tuctuc driver, guide and all around good guy - Renaldo
+Tuctuc driver, guide, and all-around good guy - Renaldo

 Leaving La Pintada Village